 | Compliance / auditability | Need exact model version, reproducible outputs, audit trail | API provider may update model silently, behavior may change |

-The most common real-world pattern in 2026 is a hybrid architecture: proprietary APIs for complex reasoning tasks that need frontier capability (GPT-4o or Claude Opus for high-stakes judgment calls), open models for high-volume routine tasks (Mistral 7B or Llama 4 Scout for document processing, classification, RAG retrieval), and smaller specialized models on-device for latency-sensitive or privacy-critical paths.
+The most common real-world pattern in 2026 is a hybrid architecture.
+Proprietary APIs handle complex reasoning that needs frontier capability.
+Open models cover high-volume routine tasks: Mistral 7B or Llama 4 Scout for document processing, classification, and RAG retrieval.
+Smaller specialized models run on-device for latency-sensitive or privacy-critical paths.
+Most production teams use all three tiers.

 Fine-Tuning Open Source Models for Your Domain